 - Increases consumer confidence during the purchasing decision

 - Increases time spent on page

 The best content marketing strategies include consistency, providing value, and engaging with consumers on a variety of platforms.

-Spend your time on social media sites where you ideal customers hang out and provide valuable education resources on your website.
+Spend your time on social media sites where your ideal customers hang out and provide valuable educational resources on your website.

 If I raised more questions about your next steps, I would love to clarify or give you specific advice for your unique goals or challenges.
 Setup a call with me and we can talk about your next steps.